grouparoo/open_source_data_stack_conference/README.md

 ## TODO

-- Set logo in Github OAuth App
 - Make a better image of the stack for use on site
 - Update twitter-card.png
 - Add page for stack or add to homepage
+- Set videos for companies
+- Add jobs
-- Change out the videos
+- Switch out videos for the talks
-- Update jobs, expo, speakers, talks in DatoCMS

 # [Original Readme](https://vercel.com/virtual-event-starter-kit)